Faculty and Student Research

 Kaw Valley Bank Excellence in Research Award

-The Kaw Valley Bank Excellence in Research Award is given annually to one of the School faculty members who have made substantial contribution in research.
+The Kaw Valley Bank Excellence in Research Award is given annually to one of the Brenneman School of Business faculty members who have made substantial contribution in research.
 Discipline-based research, contributions to practice, and teaching-related research all help to maintain and enrich the intellectual capital of our faculty.

 The Washburn Transformational Experience program was established to provide you with an opportunity to make a difference to others or society through enhanced learning in four transformational areas.
 This experience will enable you to gain advanced learning in ways other than through traditional college studies.
 Additionally, after graduating when you are competing with others for employment, this experience will set you apart.
 You will be able to showcase your newly acquired skills and experience on your resume or during interviews.
 Employers are looking for candidates who have gone above and beyond the status quo.
 What will you have to offer?